-See also the section on parallel processing for any issues that arise in making the environment work with Amp in parallel.
+See also the section on parallel processing (in Using Amp) for any issues that arise in making the environment work with Amp in parallel.

-2.4 Recommended step: Build fortran modules

-Amp works in pure python, however, it will be annoyingly slow unless the associated Fortran 90 modules are compiled to speed up several parts of the code.
-The compilation of the Fortran 90 code and integration with the python parts is accomplished with f2py, which is part of NumPy.
-A Fortran 90 compiler will also be necessary on the system; a reasonable open-source option is GNU Fortran, or gfortran.
+Recommended: Build fortran modules.
+Amp works in pure python, however, it will be annoyingly slow unless the associated Fortran modules are compiled to speed up several parts of the code.
+The compilation of the Fortran code and integration with the python parts is accomplished with f2py, which is part of NumPy.
+A Fortran compiler will also be necessary on the system; a reasonable open-source option is GNU Fortran, or gfortran.
 This compiler will generate Fortran modules (.mod). gfortran will also be used by f2py to generate extension module fmodules.so on Linux or fmodules.pyd on Windows.
-We have included a Make file that automatizes the building of Fortran modules.
+We have included a Makefile that automatizes the building of Fortran modules.
 To use it, install GNU Makefile on your Linux distribution or macOS.
-For Python2, then simply do:
+Then you can simply do:

 '''

 $ cd <installation-directory>/amp/

-$ make python2
+$ make

 '''